Enveloped, spherical. Diameter from about 150nm nm.

 - Replication presumably starts when enough nucleoprotein is present to encapsidate neo-synthetized antigenomes and genomes.

-- The ribonucleocapsid binds to the matrix protein and buds via the host ESCRT complexes occurs at the plasma membrane.
+- The ribonucleocapsid interacts with the matrix protein under the plasma membrane and buds via the ESCRT complex, releasing the virion.